Too many children facing ‘unorthodox’ schooling since pandemic, Ofsted boss says

 This is higher than the pre-pandemic rate in the autumn and spring terms of 2018/19 (10.5%).

-Sir Martyn said: “There has been a shift in attitudes since the pandemic lockdowns: the expectations of school attendance are now viewed more casually.
+Sir Martyn said there had been “a shift in attitudes” since the pandemic lockdowns and expectations of school attendance are “viewed more casually”.

-“It’s perhaps unsurprising that the absentee rates for Fridays outstrip the other days of the week.”

-Sir Martyn said parents who have been working from home since the pandemic are keeping their children off school with them.
+In a media briefing, Sir Martyn said some parents are now happy to keep their children off school while they work from home.

-The boss of England’s education watchdog told Good Morning Britain (GMB) on Thursday: “Pre-pandemic, we used to notice as headteachers and teachers that if parents did work from home they would send their children in.

-“But now post-pandemic we also see parents are working from home and sometimes they keep their children off with them.”
+He said: “As an experienced headteacher, I used to see when parents used to work at home they were desperate for their child to be in school.

+“Something seems to have changed since the pandemic where it now doesn’t seem to be such a desire to send a child to school if you’re working from home, and quite often we do see parents are at home working and children are at home as well around them.”

 Sir Martyn took over as Ofsted’s chief inspector in January when the watchdog faced criticism after the death of headteacher Ruth Perry.